TheOpponent/st3-translation-notes/Scripts/gui/README.md

 - Click on the **Save SKFONT.CG** button to save your changes.

 ### Notes
+The location of SKFONT.CG can be provided as a command line argument.

 The secondary font sheets SKFONT2.CG, SKFONT3.CG, and SKFONT4.CG are also supported, but they currently do not show the correct RAM locations.